AbedElazizShe/LightCompressor/README.md

         VideoQuality.MEDIUM,
         24, /*frameRate: int, or null*/
         false,
-        null /*videoBitrate: int, or null*/
+        null, /*videoBitrate: int, or null*/
-    )
+        false, /*disableAudio: Boolean, or true or false*/ )
 );
 ```

 ## Common issues

+- Sending the video to whatsapp when disableAudio = false, won't succeed [ at least for now ].
+Whatsapp's own compression does not work with
+LightCompressor library.
+You can send the video as document.

-You cannot call Toast.makeText() and other functions dealing with the UI directly in onProgress() which is a worker thread.
+- You cannot call Toast.makeText() and other functions dealing with the UI directly in onProgress() which is a worker thread.
 They need to be called
 from within the main thread.
 Have a look at the example code above for more information.

 ## Reporting issues